ocefpaf/SciPyLA_2016_talk/slides.md

 > - The point of entry is [staged-recipes](https://github.com/conda-forge/staged-recipes)
 > - The tooling lives in [conda-smithy](https://github.com/conda-forge/conda-smithy)
-> - The one the PR is accepted a GitHub team is created based on the maintainers list
+> - Once the PR is accepted a GitHub team is created based on the maintainers list
 > - The maintainers have commit rights only to their own recipes

 # [Linter](https://github.com/conda-forge/conda-forge-webservices/tree/master/conda_forge_webservices)